jonatassouta/Genshin-Impact-Clone/README.md

 # Genshin-Impact-Clone
 Clone do Site do Genshin Impact Versao 2.0, usando Angular

+bootstrap -- 5.1.3
+OWL -- 6.0.0

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.11.